Lam chau (doctrine)

-Lam chau, laam chau, or laam caau (攬炒 (laam5-2 caau2, embrace fry)), or burnism, is a Hong Kong term referring to a concept of mutual assured destruction.
+Lam chau, laam chau, or laam caau (攬炒 (laam5-2 caau2, embrace fry)), or burnism, is a Hong Kong Cantonese term referring to a concept of mutual assured destruction.
 The term was picked up by the 2019–2020 Hong Kong protesters as a doctrine against the ruling Chinese Communist Party (CCP).

 Etymology

 The Hong Kong Cantonese phrase “lam chau” (攬炒) literally means 'embrace fry', which journalist and City, University of London lecturer Yuen Chan explained as meaning "if I'm gonna fry, I'm gonna drag you in with me", comparing it to the English language idiom "if we burn, you burn with us".
 Comparisons of the term to the English phrase also drew comparisons to the novel and film series The Hunger Games, where a longer phrase, "fire is catching and if we burn, you burn with us", is used as a mark of the revolution overturning the dystopian society.
 This English phrase has also been used by pro-independence protestors, and was used as the title of a 2020 documentary about the protests.
-Taiwanese magazine Commonwealth also suggested a literal translation of 攬炒 as "jade and stone burning together" (玉石俱焚).
+Taiwanese magazine Commonwealth also suggested a literal translation of 攬炒 as the Chinese language idiom "jade and stone burning together" (玉石俱焚).